Make sure emergency washing facilities are functional and readily accessible.

 Chemicals that require emergency washing facilities:

-• You can determine whether chemicals in your workplace require emergency washing facilities by looking at the material safety data sheet (MSDS) or similar documents.
-The MSDS contains information about first-aid requirements and emergency flushing of skin or eyes.
+• You can determine whether chemicals in your workplace require emergency washing facilities by looking at the safety data sheet (SDS) or similar documents.
+The SDS contains information about first-aid requirements and emergency flushing of skin or eyes.

 • For chemicals developed in the workplace, the following resources provide information about first-aid requirements: